gpaulissen/blog/_pages/about.md

 permalink: /about/
 ---
-The idea behind starting my Blog is to share my experience acquired while working in the computer science and to share my ideas in my greatest hobby: the card game bridge.
-And of course to talk about the countries I have lived
+The idea behind starting my Blog is to share my experience acquired while working in the computer science.
-in: the Netherlands and France.

 <!--more-->